Release Date: April 24, 2022

 These items require immediate action or decisions.

-It's very important to clear your browser's cache before starting to work with Tipasa!
+For best performance, it's very important to clear your browser's cache before starting to work with Tipasa!

 If your library uses WorldShare Management Services (WMS), we encourage you to verify that your integrations with WorldShare Circulation and WorldShare Acquisitions are set up to best meet your needs.